Lich Lord Venethrax

 While his spells give Heavies a lot more punching power, Venny also loves to have light Jacks to create charge choke points with Countercharge.

-As a 'jack caster Venny prefers to be in either Black Industries or Slaughter Fleet Raiders, although a case can be made for taking him in Dark Host.
+As a 'jack caster Venny prefers to be in either Black Industries or Scourge of the Broken Coast, although a case can be made for taking him in Dark Host.

 - Withershadow Combine are a great help for Venethrax.
 He always wants Lamentation for Admonia, Mortality is perhaps the best spell Maelovus can cast, and several jacks means Tremulus should almost always have a good target to help with Puppet Strings, although helping Venethrax cast a Dead Weight is a great use of the spell as well.